 David Gray-Donald has a Bachelor of Arts and Science in environment and biology from McGill University.
 His politics are informed by the 2012 Quebec student movement and many conversations about decolonial politics, art, feminism, and independent media.

 Tanya Andrusieczko has Master’s degrees from the London School of Economics and the University of Saskatchewan.
-She is a longtime student of politics and social justice, and she cheers unconditionally for feminist resistance and good use of the Oxford comma.
+She is a longtime student of politics and social justice, and she cheers on feminist resistance and clear writing.

 Jenn Harris loves many things: collective resistance to systemic oppression; delivering perfectly punctuated, grammatically correct material to her clients; trail running; her bicycle; being involved in her community; dancing; and apples.

 Taylor Bendig is a writer and researcher with a love of photography, local history, and semicolons.
 He lives in Regina with his partner and needy-but-adorable dog.